MCP Server

 ## Related Guides

-- [Agents](https://mailrith.com/developers/agents.md): Mailrith exposes a compact discovery stack for AI agents: llms files on the marketing site, version metadata on the API root, the versioned OpenAPI contract, authenticated capability discovery, and official SDK and MCP entry points once a workspace key is available.
+- [Agents](https://mailrith.com/developers/agents.md): Mailrith exposes a compact discovery stack for AI agents: llms files on the marketing site, version metadata on the API root, the versioned OpenAPI contract, authenticated capability discovery, and official SDK and MCP entry points after a workspace key is available.

 - [API Reference](https://mailrith.com/developers/api-reference.md): The full API reference is generated from the same public contract used by the API worker and SDK tooling.
-Use it for exact paths, methods, parameters, request schemas, response schemas, operation IDs, and the downloadable OpenAPI document.
+Use the API reference to find exact paths, methods, parameters, request schemas, response schemas, operation IDs, and the downloadable OpenAPI document.